isabelc/Max-Quantity-For-WC-Shops/readme.txt

 1. The setting at WooCommerce -> Settings -> Products tab -> "Inventory" link

 == Changelog ==

+= 1.2.1 =
+* Maintenance - Tested and passed for WordPress 4.0 compatibility.

 = 1.2.0 =
 * New: added .pot translation file.